gyandeeps/gyandeeps.github.io/_posts/2018-06-11-aws-appsync-graphql.md

 ## Add AWS AppSync layer to connect to backend

 We are going to use `aws-amplify` library provided by AWS AppSync team.
-This would take care of talking to direct AWS resources like `cognito` for Auth, analytics api, pubsub, API calls, etc. For more detailed info, please use the [readme](https://github.com/aws/aws-amplify/blob/master/README.md).
+This would take care of talking directly to AWS resources like `cognito` for Auth, analytics api, pubsub, API calls, etc. For more detailed info, please use the [readme](https://github.com/aws/aws-amplify/blob/master/README.md).

 ```js
 import * as React from "react";